 - a.
 All Initial registrants must be DNA Typed. - b.
 All male registrants must be DNA Typed. - c.
 Subsequent female registrants will be subject to DNA typing at the discretion of the directorate. - d.
-Random DNA typing at the expense of the registry may be instituted by the

-1 - DNA Typing will proceed as follows:
+Random DNA typing at the expense of the registry may be instituted by the directorate at any time upon thirty (30) days prior written notice to the member. - 1 DNA Typing will proceed as follows: - a.

-- a.
 The applicant is responsible for pulling the DNA sample. - b.
 As samples are taken from each animal, the owner/applicant or his/her agent must identify each animal by its name and identifying marks on submission forms and sample containers.
 All animals must conform to the Rules and Regulations of the registry concerning identification. - c.
-DNA hair samples destined for Neogen GeneSeek® must be submitted in their approved Neogen GeneSeek®/Igenity® hair cards and the card barcode recorded on the submission form.
+DNA hair samples destined for Neogen GeneSeek[®] must be submitted in their approved Neogen GeneSeek[®]/Igenity[®] hair cards and the card barcode recorded on the submission form.
 Hair samples should be pulled from the tail switch.
 The thick roots of the terminal tail hair contain more DNA than fine vellus body hair.
 Using aseptic technique, align 50 or more roots into a clump.
-Peel back the plastic cover from the Neogen GeneSeek® collector card and press the clump between these surfaces.
+Peel back the plastic cover from the Neogen GeneSeek[®] collector card and press the clump between these surfaces.
 Use scissors to trim away excess length of hair protruding from the edge of the hair card.
 Insert the card front cover tab into the back-cover slot and complete animal identification information in provided spaces on the card cover. - d.
 Unless authorized by the directorate all testing costs are assumed by the member or prospective member. - e.
 The registry covers expenses for testing animals in public herds.